Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 or as a Guest.

 HTTP Basic authentication allows you to specify your user name and password within an HTTP request.
-A request to a web script can include the user name and password of the Alfresco Content Services user to authenticate as, meaning the client does not have to ask for them.
+A request to a web script can include the user name and password of the Content Services user to authenticate as, meaning the client does not have to ask for them.
 The cURL client supports this feature.

 You can specify a ticket instead of an explicit user name and password.
 A ticket represents a pre-authenticated user